ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/06-control-properties.md

 ### Size & Placement Modifying Properties

-Perhaps the most important of the control properties are those that concrol sizing and placement.
+Perhaps the most important of the control properties are those that control sizing and placement.
 Let's take a look at the most important of these.

 #### Size